What is Short-Term Rehabilitation?

-When recovering from surgery, an illness or injury, many patients find they need additional care – after their hospital stay but before they’re ready to return home.
-Schuyler Hospital’s Short-Term Rehabilitation (Swing Bed) helps patients regain strength, mobility and independence in the shortest time possible.
+When recovering from surgery, illness or injury, many patients find they need additional care – after their hospital stay but before they’re ready to return home.
+Schuyler Hospital’s short-term rehabilitation helps patients regain strength, mobility and independence in the shortest time possible, close-to-home, in our new Medical/Surgical unit.

 - Wound care